Updated: Sep 28

 1. Prepare questions for you and/or your family member.

 Once you're called to the back and the doctor or other healthcare provider enters the room, you may get nervous, scared, or simply forget what you wanted to ask.
 Preparing questions ahead of time can help you be sure you get the information you want and need.
 This is the perfect opportunity to gain clarity about your case or family member's diagnosis.
-Even if you read information you've googled, takes those questions to your doctor to gain clarity and/or the breakdown the information you gathered from your search.
+Even if you read information you've googled, take those questions to your doctor to gain clarity and for him/her to breakdown the information you gathered from your search.

 2. Don't be afraid to speak up when you're not sure or don't understand

 Healthcare jargon is a foreign language to those who didn't study in the field.
-Even those in the field need help breaking down medical talk.
+Even those in the field need help breaking down medical talk sometimes.
 Many people leave their medical appointments unsure of what was discussed.
 The provider may have said a lot, but little was understood.
 Don't be afraid to speak up.
-A simple "hey, I'm having a difficulty time process this information" or "hey, can you write down things I can look up to gather more information about what we're discussing".
+A simple "hey, I'm having a difficult time processing this information" or "hey, can you write down things I can look up to gather more information about what we're discussing".
 It's ok to question healthcare providers.
 We're service professionals and our duty is to help the people.
 You are the people.